rluetzner/ChordImageGenerator/README.md

 That should start a local web server on port 5000, access it as https://localhost:5000/ .

 If you're on a Mac you will need to install mono-libgdiplus like this: ```brew install mono-libgdiplus```.

+If you're on Linux, you'll need to install libgdiplus, e.g. ```sudo apt install libgdiplus```.

 The project should run on a Mac and on Linux but the drawing might not look **exactly** the same as it does on Windows, because of GDI+ differences.

 The source is licensed under the MIT License.
 You are also free to link directly to chordgenerator.net, although I give no guarantees about uptime or reliability.